stilianstefanov/Store-Management-System/README.md

 ![Register](assets/register.png "Register")

 ### Home page (logged in)
 *The Main Dashboard serves as the operational hub for cashiers.
 With a seamless barcode reader integration (currently under development), products are quickly added to the transaction list upon scanning.
 Each item can be removed easily with the appearance of a remove button upon hover.
-The 'Finish Transaction' button completes the sale and updates inventory quantities accordingly.
+The 'Finish Transaction' button completes the sale (stores the transaction) and updates inventory quantities accordingly.
 For customer convenience, the 'Delayed Payment' button triggers a modal to select or add a client, recording the transaction for future payment—ideal for repeat customers who prefer to settle their accounts at a later date.*

 ![Home page (logged in)](assets/home-logged.png "Home Page Logged")